microsoft/PowerToys/README.md

 - Opens on active monitor

 #### PowerToys Run
-- Web searching. `??
+- Web searching has been added! `??
 What is the answer to life` will go to your favorite search engine via your browser.
 You can change the default action key too!
 Thanks @cyberrex5 for primary implementation and @franky920920 and @htcfreek for supporting
 - VS Code workspace improvements.
 Thanks @ricardosantos9521
 - Binary and Hex number support.
 Thanks @gsuberland
 - Ability to use factorials in calculations